OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 ---
 title: Set up an Office 365 developer subscription
-description: Set up an Office 365 developer subscription for building and testing solutions independent of your production environment. ms.date: 04/01/2019
+description: Set up an Office 365 developer subscription for building solutions independent of your production environment. ms.date: 04/01/2019
 localization_priority: Priority
 ---

 # Set up an Office 365 developer subscription

-Set up an Office 365 developer subscription to build and test your solutions independent of your production environment.
+Set up an Office 365 developer subscription to build your solutions independent of your production environment.
 The subscription is an Office 365 Enterprise E3 Developer subscription with 25 user licenses.
-It lasts for 90 days and is free to use for development purposes (coding and testing solutions).
+It lasts for 90 days and is free to use for development purposes (coding solutions).

 > [!NOTE]
 > To set up a subscription, you must first [join the Office 365 Developer Program](office-365-developer-program.md).
 After joining, you'll see the option to set up a subscription.